sebftw/Eiko/python/PYTHON_INSTALLATION.md

 Then, navigate to [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads) to download CUDA.
-Run `uname -mr` and `cat /etc/os-release` to find out which version you should download.
+Run `uname -mr && cat /etc/os-release` to find out which version you should download.
 Select `deb (network)`, and follow the provided instructions.

 To verify that CUDA was installed, run `nvcc --version`.